 Hereditary ataxias may be autosomal recessive or autosomal dominant.
 Autosomal recessive ataxias include Friedreich ataxia (the most prevalent), ataxia-telangiectasia, abetalipoproteinemia, ataxia with isolated vitamin E deficiency, and cerebrotendinous xanthomatosis.

-Friedreich ataxia results from a gene mutation causing abnormal repetition of the DNA sequence GAA in the gene that codes for the mitochondrial protein frataxin.
+Friedreich ataxia results from a gene mutation causing abnormal repetition of the DNA sequence GAA in the FXN gene on the long arm of chromosome 9; the FXN gene codes for the mitochondrial protein frataxin.
+The GAA sequence is repeated 5 to 38 times within the FXN gene in people who do not have Friedreich ataxia; however, in people with Friedreich ataxia, the GAA sequence may be repeated 70 to > 1000 times (1 Etiology reference Cerebellar disorders have numerous causes, including congenital malformations, hereditary ataxias, and acquired conditions.
+Symptoms vary with the cause but typically include ataxia (impaired... read more ).
 Inheritance is autosomal recessive.
 Decreased frataxin levels lead to mitochondrial iron overload and impaired mitochondrial function.

 In Friedreich ataxia, gait unsteadiness begins between ages 5 and 15; it is followed by upper-extremity ataxia, dysarthria, and paresis, particularly of the lower extremities.
 Mental function often declines.
 Tremor, if present, is slight.
 Reflexes and vibration and position senses are lost.
 Talipes equinovarus (clubfoot), scoliosis, and progressive cardiomyopathy are common.
 By their late 20s, patients may be confined to a wheelchair.
 Death, often due to arrhythmia or heart failure, usually occurs by middle age.

 Manifestations of SCAs vary.
-Some of the most common SCAs affect multiple areas in the central and peripheral nervous systems; neuropathy, pyramidal signs, and restless leg syndrome, as well as ataxia, are common.
+Some of the most common SCAs affect multiple areas in the central and peripheral nervous systems; neuropathy, pyramidal signs, and restless leg syndrome Periodic Limb Movement Disorder (PLMD) and Restless Legs Syndrome (RLS) Periodic limb movement disorder (PLMD) and restless legs syndrome (RLS) are characterized by abnormal motions of and, for RLS, usually sensations in the lower or upper extremities, which may... read more , as well as ataxia, are common.
 Some SCAs usually cause only cerebellar ataxia.

 In children, primary brain tumors (medulloblastoma, cystic astrocytoma) may be the cause; the midline cerebellum is the most common site of such tumors.
 Rarely, in children, reversible diffuse cerebellar dysfunction follows viral infections.